GhosTHaise/UI-website/README.md

 npm install
 ``
 > start project
-As it's a project build from vite template , you need to run this in dev environment.Therewith execute the following command:
+As it's a project build from vite template , you need to run this in dev environment.
+Therewith execute the following command:
 ```shell
  npm run dev
 ```